Tropical development chances increase in Eastern, Central Atlantic

 The National Hurricane Center has reported an increased tropical development chance for the Eastern and Central Atlantic oceans.

-Meanwhile, a tropical wave further east also has a 60% chance of development over the next seven days.
+Meanwhile, a tropical wave further east has a 70% chance of development over the next seven days.

 If a tropical development forms, it will likely take a northward turn away from Florida.

+A third disturbance has recently emerged in the tropics with a 30% chance to develop over the next seven days.

-A low-probability area was added in the Gulf of Mexico, with a 30% chance of development over the next seven days and is moving westward.
+A low-probability area also continues in the Gulf of Mexico, with a 30% chance of development over the next seven days and is moving westward.